Saturday, January 28, 2017

 Winter will not come again.

 Since the first official celebration of Groundhog Day in Pennsylvania in 1886, crowds as large as 40,000 people have gathered in Punxsutawney, Pennsylvania, for the annual celebration.
 And in recent years it's been covered live on television.
 Quite an accolade for the little ol' groundhog.
-Since 1887, the groundhog has seen his shadow 101 times (hmm…I wonder how many of those recent times were due to the television lights) predicting a longer winter and has not seen it 17 times to predict an early spring.
+Since 1887, the groundhog has seen his shadow over 100 times [hmm…I wonder how many of those recent times were due to the television lights] predicting a longer winter and has not seen it only a few times to predict an early spring.
 There is no record of his prediction for 9 years in the late 1800s.

 The groundhog, also known as a woodchuck, is a member of the squirrel family.
 The current Punxsutawney Phil weighs fifteen pounds and lives in a climate controlled home in the Punxsutawney library.
 On Gobbler's Knob, Phil is placed in a heated burrow underneath a simulated tree stump on a stage before being pulled out at 7:25AM to make his annual prediction.